Guide to Japanese Customs

 The following article was written by Alexis Goss with support from Tyson Batino.

-Japan is a country with a long history and a lot of pride in its culture.
+Japan is a country with a long history and a lot of pride in its customs.
 But don’t be intimidated!
 We’re here to help you figure out how to live in Japan without accidentally offending everyone - and even if you do, how to smooth it over.
 We’ve compiled a ton of customs, both big and small, to help you dive right in!

 Why Learn Japanese Manners and Customs?